fbpixelBristol Stool Chart: What Your Stool Says About Your Bowel Health | Thomson Medical

 • Watery with no solid pieces, entirely liquid.
 It indicates severe diarrhoea and potential gastrointestinal distress.

-What happens if I have abnormal stool, and what causes it?
+What happens if you have abnormal stool, and what causes it?

 Abnormal stools, such as types 1, 2, 5, 6, or 7, may result from: